 iii.
 Do not ignore the possibility that things could get better

-- It is natural to focus on the risks of further outbreaks or increases in restrictions; however, construction projects can run for months or years and it is possible that current restrictions might be relaxed or removed before a project is completed, for example, if a vaccine is found.
+- It is natural to focus on the risks of further outbreaks or increases in restrictions; however, construction projects can run for months or years and it is possible that restrictions might be relaxed or removed before a project is completed.

 - Open book arrangements will allow Clients to benefit from such improvements to the same extent that they are taking the risk on delays or additional costs.